Cyclic model: Overview

-The Steinhardt-Turok model
+Steinhardt-Turok model

 In this cyclic model, two parallel orbifold planes or M-branes collide periodically in a higher-dimensional space.
 The visible four-dimensional universe lies on one of these branes.
 The collisions correspond to a reversal from contraction to expansion, or a Big Crunch followed immediately by a Big Bang.
 The matter and radiation we see today were generated during the most recent collision in a pattern dictated by quantum fluctuations created before the branes.
 After billions of years the universe reached the state we observe today; after additional billions of years it will ultimately begin to contract again.
 Dark energy corresponds to a force between the branes, and serves the crucial role of solving the monopole, horizon, and flatness problems.
 Moreover, the cycles can continue indefinitely into the past and the future, and the solution is an attractor, so it can provide a complete history of the universe.

 As Richard C. Tolman showed, the earlier cyclic model failed because the universe would undergo inevitable thermodynamic heat death.
 However, the newer cyclic model evades this by having a net expansion each cycle, preventing entropy from building up.
 However, there remain major open issues in the model.
 Foremost among them is that colliding branes are not understood by string theorists, and nobody knows if the scale invariant spectrum will be destroyed by the big crunch.
 Moreover, as with cosmic inflation, while the general character of the forces (in the ekpyrotic scenario, a force between branes) required to create the vacuum fluctuations is known, there is no candidate from particle physics.